roaming97/Lavender/README.md

 ## Features
 * Get any image from a specified directory on the server as a Base64 encoded string, useful for a constantly changing gallery of media.
 Less frequently modified images stay at the frontend of course.

-* Get a determinate amount of the latest files (sorted by date modified) that are in the media directory.
-Might change this to sorting by name later on.
+* Get a determinate amount of the latest files (sorted alphabetically) that are in the media directory.

 * Get the total amount of files in the media directory recursively.